perseids-project/JackSON/docs/TEAM_PITCH.md

 ## Authentication
 We need some kind of authentication system.
 One to mark applications as able to POST PUT and DELETE to JackSON.
-Also some kind of built in identity management is needed.
+Also some kind of identity management system is needed.

 ## Validation
 We'll need a validation system to ensure JSON uploaded to the server isn't junk.
+I started writing this... see the validation branch.
 It operates by creating a validation JSON file, which will check for the presence of certain key-value pairs, whether those values are the correct datatype, and check values more granularly with regex if need be.